harness/developer-hub/docs/troubleshooting/cloud-cost-management/autostopping-troubleshooting.md

 ---
 title: Troubleshoot Autostopping rule and Proxy
-description: Access logs and use them for troubleshooting AutoStopping rule and proxy.
+description: Access logs and use them for troubleshooting the AutoStopping rule and proxy.
 sidebar_position: 1
 ---